 A study of cost accounting theory and practice, including such topics as inventory costing, standard costs, cost/volume profit relationships, incremental profit analysis, capital budgeting, and pricing decisions.
-Prerequisites: Completion of both AC 224 and BA 216 with a grade of C- or higher.
+Prerequisites: Completion of AC 224 with a grade of C- or higher and completion of BA 216 with a grade of C- or higher or concurrent enrollment.